TeoNikolov/wasp-ss-assignment/docs/index.md

 # Assignment
 ## Goal

-This assignment lets you explore how AI can be used to create a complete storytelling experience.
-You'll use AI to script a story, turn it into speech, and animate it with gesturing avatars.
-The focus is on understanding how these tools work together, using the files you generate and the parameters you control.
-This is your opportunity to experiment, learn, and have fun with the technology.
+This assignment lets you explore how deep generative models of human behaviour can be used to create a storytelling experience.
+You'll use machine-learning models (popularly called "generative AI") to script a story, turn it into spoken dialog audio, and animate it with gesturing avatars in a 3D environment.
+The focus is on getting a feel for these tools and how they can work together, using the files you generate and the parameters you control.
+Treat this as an opportunity to experiment, learn, and have fun with these technologies!

 ## Theme Description